pmeiclx/scala_gear_simulation/README.md

 ### Easy start with maven
 1. Open the setEnv.cmd in the project directory in an editor.
 Change this line: <i>set JAVA_HOME=</i>
     <br />(JAVA_HOME should point to JDK 1.5 or JDK 1.6)
-2. Open a commandline (cmd) and change to the project directory
+2. Open a command line (cmd) and change to the project directory
 3.  run the following command: setEnv.cmd
 4.  run the following command (The application will start):